-A major chain of independent vape shops has sold a share of its business to cigarette manufacturer Altria.
+A major chain of independent vapor businesses has sold a share of its business to cigarette manufacturer Altria.

 Avail sells its own line of e-liquid, produced at its lab in Chesterfield County,VA.
 The company also sells standard vaping devices of all types.
 Avail has been in business since 2013.
 The Times-Dispatch describes Avail as the largest retailer of vaping products in the country.